CiroRohr/entropychat.app/CONTRIBUTING.md

 * Post about your intended feature in an [issue](https://github.com/CodingGarden/entropychat.app/issues), adding the relevant labels and including as much information as needed.
 * After discussing with other contributors and when it is decided that the feature will be implemented, start working on it and submit a pull request.

+## Tutorials

+* If you want to know how Entropy Chat was built from the beggining, watch the full videos "tutorials" [here](https://www.youtube.com/playlist?list=PLM_i0obccy3ub0N7nNHgYnVr1uGP8-qyL).

 ## Contributor Lincense Agreement